Exhibition Policy

 Accepted exhibitions must be fully curated two weeks before opening.
 A fully curated exhibit includes final copy for labels and signage; the submission of a working checklist of all exhibition materials and their descriptions; organization of final layout. the two-week deadline, all materials must be ready to install.

-The EAC reserves the right to cancel an exhibition if it is not install-ready.
+The EAC reserves the right to cancel an exhibition if it is not install-ready. - Applicants

 Applicants are defined as currently enrolled students or employed faculty and staff of the University of Utah.
 Parties external to the University must apply through their campus cosponsor as outlined in section I. All applicants are expected to fully curate their exhibitions.
 This means applicants must provide high quality, exhibit-ready content to the Exhibition Team by the dates assigned in the Exhibition Acceptance Packet.
 The Exhibition Team can print labels, signage, and provide available installation materials upon request; the applicant must supply all other necessities.
 If shipping arrangements are necessary, the applicant is responsible for the cost and preparation of such, both to and from the library.
-Applicants are also responsible for the coordination of receptions corresponding to their exhibition.
+Applicants are also responsible for the coordination of receptions corresponding to their exhibition. - Scheduling

 Exhibition proposals are reviewed in the order they are received and are scheduled as exhibition space and library resources allow.
 The expectation is that exhibitions run eight to twelve weeks.
 As academic scheduling may require, the EAC gives special consideration to the presentation of student or coursework.
 When resources and space allow, student work may be installed on a temporary basis and does not constitute a formal exhibition.
 Because of the time and resources required to coordinate and install a formal exhibition, the EAC may decline exhibitions for less than eight weeks duration and does not consider proposals for less than six weeks.
 All materials must be picked up from the library no later than two weeks after the exhibition closes.
-If materials have not been picked up after two weeks, they will be disposed of.
+If materials have not been picked up after two weeks, they will be disposed of. - Exhibition Space

 Exhibition spaces are located on Levels 1, 2, and 4 of the J. Willard Marriott Library.
 Temperature for interior exhibition spaces is 68 – 73° F +/- 5 ̊ F with a relative humidity of 35% +/- 10%.

 Level 1 Gallery: High traffic area by the Level 1 elevators and stairs.
 Space supports six standing vitrines ideal for 3-D display.
-Each vitrine supports display in stacked upper and lower cases.
-Are 72 3/4” tall and 30” square.
-The center shelf is located at 37 1/2” from the bottom of the case.
+Each vitrine supports display in stacked upper and lower cases are 72 3/4" tall and 30" square.
+The center shelf is located at 37 1/2" from the bottom of the case.

 Level 1 Display Cases: Four display cases in a high traffic area near the library’s west entrance, next to café.
 Shelving in cases can be adjusted or removed as desired.
 Suitable for 2- or 3-D display.
 Dimensions for Case 1 is 42" w 45" h 12" d.
 Dimensions for Cases 2-4 are 42" w 45" h 18" d.